St7530/St7530/README.md

 I'm St7530, a student and tech lover from China.

-I'm currently learing C# with my great passion.
+I'm currently learning C# with my great passion.

 I'd like to build some cool projects on my own, hoping to make a contribution to the community.